MariusCC/openstack-cookbooks/cookbooks/glance/README.md

 DESCRIPTION
 ===========
-Chef Cookbook to install and configure Glance API and Registry.
+Chef Cookbook to install and configure Glance API and Registry and to upload AMIs.

 REQUIREMENTS
 ============
 Requires access to Glance packages and uses the `openstack` data bag item `images`.
+Includes the `glance-uploader.bash` from Kevin Bringard's http://github.com/kevinbringard/OpenStack-tools.

 Recipes
 =======